-As explained above, you must act quickly to contact the Quality Improvement Organization to start your first appeal (within a day or two, at the most).
-If you miss the deadline for contacting this organization, there is another way to make your appeal.
+As explained above, you must act quickly to start your Level 1 appeal (within a day or two, at the most).
+If you miss the deadline for contacting the Quality Improvement Organization, there is another way to make your appeal.
 If you use this other way of making your appeal, the first two levels of appeal are different.